-Panjiri recipe has many health benefits.
-It is heavily laced with dry nuts and unique blend of spices that helps to keep the body warm during winter months and relieves minor aches and pains.
+Panjiri has many health benefits.
+Since it is heavily laced with dry nuts and unique blend of spices, it –

-This traditional recipe has been tested and tried countless times in my kitchen and the results are completely worth it!
-Over all these years of experimenting, I have learned that patience is the key to this recipe.
-Do not rush, cook with ease and your will love the combinations of flavors.
+This traditional recipe is a staple in my house.
+With the onset of winters, I make a big batch of panjiri and it is relished throughout the cold season.
+Patience is the key to this recipe.
+Do not rush, cook with ease and you will love the combinations of flavors.